BobBlank12/certlint/README.md

 docker run -d -p 9000:5000 bkblankdocker/certlint:latest
 ```

-# Open your browser to http://localhost:5000 (or whatever port you chose to use)
+**Open your browser to http://localhost:5000 (or whatever port you chose to use)**

 ### Cleanup

-# Stop the running certlint container
+**Stop and remove the running certlint container
 Make sure you have saved all of the converted certificates/keys you want as the next step will destory the container and any files it created for you.
 ```
 docker rm -f certlint
 ```

-# Remove the certlint docker image from your machine
+**Remove the certlint docker image from your machine**
 ```
 docker image rm bkblankdocker/certlint:latest
 ```

-# Re-enable your network interfaces if you disabled them above.
+Re-enable your network interfaces if you disabled them above.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>